slaclab/lume-model-deployment-template/README.md

    ```bash
    cd <destination-folder>
    ```
 2. Review and customize the generated files as needed.
+You need to add `pv_mapping.yaml` file in the `src/online_model/configs/` directory to map input and output PVs to model features.
+Refer to the `README.md` in your generated project for details on how to set this up.
 **Note that it is not recommended to change the template or source code to avoid complications when updating the template in the future, and to ensure consistency across deployments.**
 3. Test your deployment locally or in your target environment following the instructions in the generated `README.md`.